 There’s really only one word to describe this claim: Bullshit.
 I’m sorry if anyone is offended by mild profanity, but that really is the only word to describe the claim above, and scientists were quick to call it out as such on social media, with examples:

-Indeed.
-If it truly “violates the laws of physics” to have four positively charged amino acids all in a line next to each other in a protein, then it would be utterly impossible to engineer a nucleotide sequence that could encode such a protein, because translation would fail!
+One of my favorite responses to this risibly stupid claim is that if it truly “violates the laws of physics” to have four positively charged amino acids all in a line next to each other in a protein, then it would be utterly impossible to engineer any nucleotide sequence that could possibly encode such a protein, because translation would fail!
 Seriously, how could any journal allow a review article to make such a nonsensical argument?
-It turns out that four positively charged amino acids in a row is quite common, a motif found in thousands of different proteins.
+It turns out that having four positively charged amino acids in a row is quite common, a motif found in thousands of different proteins.
 It’s tempting just to dismiss the whole thing based on such epic ignorance, but let’s dig in a little bit more because Dalgleish and Sørensen make another claim that is commonly made by those arguing for a laboratory origin.

 The key claim made by Dalgleish and Sørensen is this: